 Sones de Mexico Ensemble was founded in 1994 by Juan Dies and Victor Pichardo.

 Juan is in front.
-In the rear from L-R is Victor Pichardo, Gonzalo Cordova and Rene Cardoza.
+In the rear from L-R are Victor Pichardo, Gonzalo Cordova and Rene Cardoza.

 Shortly after the founding, Sones teamed up with the Mexican Folkloric Dance Company of Chicago to create performances of higher quality with authentic regional music to accompany the dancers.